AFLplusplus/AFLplusplus/README.md

   (4) Only for LLVM >= 9 and not all targets compile

-  (5) upcoming, development in branch
+  (5) upcoming, development in the branch

   (6) not compatible with LTO and InsTrim modes